 Action Plan.

-Lower Monumental Dam will have an active hazing program consisting of one 8-hour shift per day from April 1 through May 2 and two 8-hour shifts (non-concurrent) from May 3 through June 2.
+Lower Monumental Dam will have an active hazing program consisting of one 8-hour shift per day from April 9-22 and June 4-July 1 and two 8-hour shifts (non-concurrent) from April 23 - through June 3.
 Gulls, cormorants, and terns will be the major focus of this hazing effort.

 Hazing shifts and zones to be emphasized will be adjusted to maximize deterrent effect on feeding bird populations.